maximelucas/AMCOS_booklet/README.md

 - get rid of non ascii characters (accents in author names, quotes, weird dashes)
 - after keys like "TITLE" no white space
 - if no references, do not write the REFS key at the end
-- figures can be included as in Latex files via the \includegraphics command
+- figures can be included as in LaTeX files via the \includegraphics command

 ## Credits